datta-TG/SpringCloudDataFlow-/README.md

 ![Screenshot](testspring3.PNG)

-* Select the pod within your service using bash if you want to use the files or change any configuration of the TensorFlow installation.
+* Select the pod within your service using bash if you want to use its files or change any configuration of it.

 `$ kubectl exec --stdin --tty PODNAME -n NAMESPACE -- /bin/bash`